 5. What is the required MCAT score/GPA for admission into the MD program at UCLA?

-The median MCAT score for matriculants at UCLA is 516 and the median GPA is 3.8.
+The median MCAT score for matriculants at UCLA is 514 and the median GPA is 3.85.
 However, there is no “required” MCAT score or cut-off GPA for admission into the MD program at UCLA.
-Though uncommon, an applicant with lower-than-average scores may get in based on other aspects of their application, such as letters of recommendation, interview performance, and extracurriculars.

 6. What are the pre-requisite courses for admission into medical school at UCLA?

 UCLA does not have any prerequisite courses for admission into medical school.
-They provide a list of recommended courses that include key subjects such as biochemistry, organic chemistry, inorganic chemistry, and physics along with some background in humanities and sociology as well.
+They provide a list of recommended courses that include key subjects such as biochemistry, organic chemistry, inorganic chemistry, and physics along with some background in humanities and sociology.

 7. Does UCLA offer financial aid?